Get monthly email updates when I add new resources to our Family Action Toolkits

 Not sure how to explain the difference between sex and gender with your kids?
-If you’re looking for inclusive, body-positive (and age appropriate) books to teach your kids the difference between assigned-sex-at-birth and gender, this picture-book guide is for you.
+If you’re looking for inclusive, age-appropriate, and body-positive books to understand the difference between assigned-sex-at-birth and gender, this picture-book guide is for you.

 105: Talking With Kids About Gender

 Genitals and assigned sex at birth don’t automatically determine a person’s gender.
 I’ve explained that to my boys countless times, but we hadn’t gone over the many (MANY) things the outside world teaches them to assume are innately masculine or feminine, like facial hair.

 From left-to-right, and top-to-bottom, you can introduce these books in a pace that feels right to you, answering kids’ questions as they go.
 If you’re not ready for these books yet, check out our basic books on anatomy and body awareness, then come back here.